Bliksempie/fractured-world/chronicles/013-01-the-americas.md

 ### 2021 – The Panama Collapse

 Key segments of the intercontinental logistics grid fail.
 Ships pile up at ports, railways grind to a halt, and the Central Grid flickers out.
-The Americas’ supply chain backbone is declared "“"irreparably compromised."
+The Americas' supply chain backbone is declared """irreparably compromised."

 ### 2021 – Operation Wild Throttle (Classified)

-Covert American military unit deployed in southern Peru goes dark during "“"biological containment maneuvers."
+Covert American military unit deployed in southern Peru goes dark during """biological containment maneuvers."
 Only fragmented audio logs remain.
 The phrase *"it's singing in the rocks"* is repeated.

 ### 2022 – Treaty of Soot